nus-cs2103-AY1920S1/duke/README.md

 This is optional because the data will be saved whenever any command is made.
 Thus, do not fret if you close Duke Bunny without doing this.

-## Task Managing
+## Task Managing Commands
 This section will show you the commands for the task managing functions of Duke Bunny.

 #### Types of Tasks
 - Todo:
 Tasks that do not have a time or date.
 - Event:
-Tasks that has a time and date to attend to it.
+Tasks that have a time and date to attend to it.
 - Deadline:
-Tasks that has a time and date as its deadline.
+Tasks that have a time and date as its deadline.

 #### Add Tasks
 - To add a Todo Task called *return book*, send: